beyond symptoms, toward solutions

 Tongue Tie Assessment & Feeding Support Adelaide

-Assessment and support for babies with feeding difficulties, suspected tongue tie, or oral function challenges affecting breastfeeding, bottle feeding, or comfort.
+Assessment and support for babies with feeding difficulties, suspected tongue tie, or oral function challenges affecting breastfeeding, bottle feeding, coordination, or comfort during feeds.

 Paediatric Speech Pathologist & Lactation Consultant